-Air Quality Health Advisory EFFECTIVE SEPTEMBER 8 TO SEPTEMBER 10.
-2020
+Air Quality Health Advisory EFFECTIVE SEPTEMBER 10 TO SEPTEMBER 14, 2020

 The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are extending the air quality health advisory due to potentially poor air quality conditions from wildfire smoke.
-High winds and low humidity have increased fire activity and smoke production.
-New fire starts are also possible during the red flag conditions.
+The red flag conditions earlier this week resulted in numerous new fire starts and invigorated existing fires.
+These include the North Complex in Yuba/Butte/Plumas counties as well as regional fires such as the August Complex in the Mendocino National Forest and the Creek Fire in Fresno County.

-Unhealthy to Unhealthy for Sensitive Groups AQI levels are expected through Thursday from PM2.5 in Yuba and Sutter counties.
-Moderate to Good AQI levels of ozone are forecasted during this time.
+Unhealthy to Unhealthy for Sensitive Groups AQI levels are possible through Monday from PM2.5 in Yuba and Sutter counties.
+Ozone is expected to be in the Moderate to Good AQI range.

 The Sutter and Yuba Public Health Departments advise residents with lung or heart disease, and the elderly to leave areas where levels of particulate matter are high.
 For everyone else, when you smell smoke, or see smoke around you, you should consider staying indoors and avoiding heavy exertion.
-For those also affected by the PSPS making indoor accommodations not possible, please consider temporarily evacuating to a different area that can safely allow you to stay indoors until the PSPS resolves.
+For those also affected by the PSPS making indoor accommodations not possible, please consider temporarily evacuating to a different area that can safely allow you to stay indoors until the PSPS resolves